Kansas Asthma Initiative

 Despite being one of three key components of the guidelines for asthma care, the use of spirometry is not very common in rural family practice.
 The educational partnership facilitates a better understanding of spirometry interpretation as well as reimbursement for spirometry and asthma self-management clinic services.

 At first, the Kansas Asthma Initiative traveled to different communities in Kansas.
-As the demand for education and collaboration grows, however, the KU Asthma Center, with the University of Kansas Center for Telemedicine & Telehealth, will offer teleECHO sessions instead of face-to-face visits.
-TeleECHO will allow the partnership to reach more rural healthcare providers without needing to travel all over the state.
+As the demand for education and collaboration grew, however, the KU Asthma Center, with the University of Kansas Center for Telemedicine & Telehealth, now offers teleECHO sessions instead of face-to-face visits.
+TeleECHO allows the partnership to reach more rural healthcare providers without needing to travel all over the state.